-Having determined the investment beliefs and philosophy, objectives, strategy, risk appetite, risk tolerance and approach to financial risk management, it is important that this is documented in the Investment Policy.
+Having determined the investment beliefs and philosophy, objectives, strategy, risk appetite, risk tolerance and approach to financial risk management, it is important that these are documented in the Investment Policy.

-The fundamental importance of an Investment Policy is that it provides the framework for an organisation to achieve its investment objectives (as defined in the investment strategy) and seeks to avoid unacceptable outcomes.
-The policy ensures that the risk appetite and philosophy of the organisation are reflected in its investment activities.
+The fundamental importance of an Investment Policy is that it provides the framework for an organization to achieve its investment objectives (as defined in the investment strategy) and seeks to avoid unacceptable outcomes.
+The policy ensures that the risk appetite and philosophy of the organization are reflected in its investment activities.

-The purpose of the policy is to provide general guidance regarding the investment objectives, specific guidance on strategies to achieve the investment objectives, and to provide a mechanism to control management behaviour and reduce bias and potential errors arising from decision making.
+The purpose of the policy is to provide general guidance regarding the investment objectives, specific guidance on strategies to achieve the investment objectives, and to provide a mechanism to control management behavior and reduce bias and potential errors arising from decision making.
 The Investment Policy and procedure should address the key areas of and include:

-- the investment objectives, philosophy, risk appetite and risk tolerance, including an explicit mandate for values-led/ethical investment strategies (e.g. not investing in gaming, tobacco) - the asset allocation strategy and the rationale by which those objectives are to be pursued - guidelines on investment exposures and maturity periods - the mandates with which underlying investments must comply and, in the case of pooled investments, the mandates with which the managers must comply - any socially responsible investments and prohibited investments - the benchmarks against which the performance of investments and managers are to be assessed - the valuation approach and methodology for unlisted or illiquid investments - the methodology for deciding and disclosing proxy voting decisions
+- the investment objectives, philosophy, risk appetite and risk tolerance, including an explicit mandate for valuesled/ethical investment strategies (e.g. not investing in gaming, tobacco); - the asset allocation strategy and the rationale by which those objectives are to be pursued; - guidelines on investment exposures and maturity periods; - the mandates with which underlying investments must comply and, in the case of pooled investments, the mandates with which the managers must comply; - any socially responsible investments and prohibited investments; - the benchmarks against which the performance of investments and managers are to be assessed; - the valuation approach and methodology for unlisted or illiquid investments; - the methodology for deciding and disclosing proxy voting decisions; - the reporting required to be provided to the Investment Committee and the Board; and - the responsibilities of various stakeholders, including the Board, Investment Committee and management.

-- 01. Directors' Legal Duties
+- 1. Directors' Legal Duties

-- 02. Structuring an Effective Board
+- 2. Structuring an effective board

+- 3. Board composition and protocols

+- 4. Board committees

-- 03. Company Leadership
+- 5. Company leadership

-- 04. Productive Meetings
+- 6. Productive meetings

-- 05. Ethical Culture
+- 7. Ethical culture

-- 06. Board's Governance Roles and Conduct of Affairs

-- 07. Insightful Strategy
+- 8. Insightful strategy

-- 08. Risk Management and Internal Controls
+- Risk management and internal controls

-- 09. Board Committees

-- 10. Receiving Assurance
+- 10. Receiving assurance

-- 11. Integrated Governance
+- 11. Integrated governance

-- 12. Accountability to Shareholders
+- 12. Accountability to shareholders

-- 13. Stakeholder Engagement
+- 13. Stakeholder engagement

-- 14. Private Equity
+- 14. Private equity

-- 15. Establishing a New Board
+- 15. Establishing a new board

-- 16. Managing Cybersecurity Risks
+- 16. Managing cyber security risks

 - 17. Corporate sustainability

 - 18. Social media

 - 19. Investment committees

-- 20. Workplace safety & health
+- 20. Workplace safety and health

+- 21. Human rights in supply chain

+- 22. Automation

-- 21. Appendices
+- 23. Appendices